 whatever we can the visible unity and mission of the Church.

-There has been a Conference at St John the Baptist since June 1905.
-We have ten full time members and two auxiliary members who help us when we have housebound mass.
+There has been an SVP Conference at St John the Baptist since June 1905.
+We have eight full time members and two auxiliary members who help us when we have Housebound mass.

-One member is heavily involved with the Deaf Association which is now under the Caritas umbrella.
+One member is heavily involved with the Deaf Association and has been for many years.